-- Active Travel Zones (Z) walking-focussed interventions in areas of highest pedestrian and cycle activity such as town centres.
-They are likely to be a combination of the prestige walking zone and primary walking route categories identified in the Council's footway hierarchy (Table W2).
-Typical measures in these areas will include footway widening, pedestrian crossing facilities, public space improvements, seating and planting, waymarking and cycle parking, supported by slower speed limits and car parking management. - Walking (and cycling) routes in the urban areas (Warwick, Leamington and Kenilworth) to enable walking for everyday trips.
+- Core Walking Zones (Z) specific walking focus areas in town centres; a combination of prestige walking zone and primary walking route categories identified in the Council's footway hierarchy (Table W2). - Walking (and cycling) routes in the urban areas (Warwick, Leamington and Kenilworth) to enable walking for everyday trips.
 These are similar to the secondary walking routes in the Council's footway hierarchy (Table W2).
 However, they may also include new and upgraded footways and paths within, or linking to, new developments that are likely to generate a significant number of new walking trips.
 More details for these routes are shown on the cycling network maps (Figures W20, W21 and W23) - Walking (and cycling) routes in rural areas and/or within open spaces across the county (X).
 These are primarily leisure routes and include a mix of canal towpaths, country park paths, greenways, footpaths and bridleways.
-Wherever possible, these routes will be investigated as multi-user trails for walking, wheeling, cycling and horse-riding.
+Improvements to accommodate horse-riding will be considered where possible.